 Why is it called the Slave Dynasty?

-The first dynasty was called the Slave Dynasty because the first leaders had been enslaved soldiers, or Mamluks.
+People called the first rulers of the Delhi Sultanate the Slave Dynasty because the first leaders had been enslaved soldiers, or Mamluks.
 Little by little, many Hindus and Buddhists in northern India decided to convert to Islam, the religion of their conquerors.

 More about Islam